vippsas/vipps-design-guidelines/README.md

 - Use only the buttons provided by Vipps.
 - Use the same style of button throughout your site.
+- The button text should only use a verb approved by Vipps.
 - Ensure that the size of the Vipps buttons remains equal to or larger than other buttons.
 - Ensure that you choose a background color that contrasts with the button color.

 #### 🔥 Don’t

 - Don't create your own Vipps buttons or alter the font, color, button radius, or padding within the button in any way.
-- Don't use Vipps buttons to initiate any action other than a payment flow.
+- Don't use Vipps buttons to initiate any action other than a flow controlled by Vipps (either opening our app or a Vipps landing page).
 - Don't make the Vipps button smaller than other buttons.
 - Don't use a background color that's similar to the button color.
 - Don't add hover effects.
+- Don't add stroke.

 ![Cart with two buttons](images/cart-two-buttons.svg)